 Much like iPhones, Wi-Fi technology keeps evolving and improving.
 No, you didn’t miss the debut of Wi-Fi 1-5, the Wi-Fi alliance has only recently moved to this more standard method of naming.
 Wi-Fi 6 is technically called 802.11ax, in line with previous versions.

-This latest iteration will be faster — Wi-Fi 6 maxes out at a whopping 9.6 Gbps compared to the 3.5 Gbps max speeds of Wi-Fi 5 — and assist your router with the many devices you and your family connect to it.
+This generation is faster — Wi-Fi 6 maxes out at a whopping 9.6 Gbps compared to the 3.5 Gbps max speeds of Wi-Fi 5 — and assists your router with the many devices you and your family connect to it.

 That means smartphones, TVs, laptops and desktops, tablets, light systems, thermostats and whatever else your heart desires.

-In 2018, Parks Associates found the average amount of internet-connected devices per household was around 9.1, so this type of bandwidth is invaluable now that many are working and learning from home during the coronavirus pandemic.
+In 2022, Parks Associates found the average amount of internet-connected devices per household was around 16, up from 13 in 2021, so this type of bandwidth is invaluable now that many are working and learning from home during the coronavirus pandemic.

 Wi-Fi 6 has already arrived in the form of a new technology standard and you can get it by purchasing any device that supports 802.11ax. iPhone models 11 and newer are compatible with Wi-Fi 6 as well as routers from popular brands like Netgear, Asus and Cisco.